-Applicants are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
-The admission authority will decide, based on the circumstances of the case, and in the best interests of the young person concerned, considering:
+Parents are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
+The admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:

-- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known. - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the student has previously been educated out of their normal age group. - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the student may have fallen into a lower age group if it were not for being born prematurely.
+- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known, - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - quidance from the Department for Education on the admission of summer-born children to Reception. - whether the child may have fallen into a lower age group if it were not for being born prematurely.

-If the request to be taught out of the normal age group is agreed, the application can be withdrawn before a place is offered.
-The applicant will then make a fresh application for the younger year group in the next admissions round.
-If the request is refused, the student or parent decides whether to continue with an application for the normal year group.
+If the request to be taught out of the normal age group is agreed, the application can be withdrawn by the parent before a place is offered.
+The parent will then make a fresh application for the younger year group in the next admissions round.
+If the request is refused, the parent decides whether to continue with an application for the normal year group.
 It may be that another school agrees to admission to the younger year group there.

-Young people and their parents should consider the implications of a student being taught out of the normal age group.
-A school to which the student transfers is not obliged to teach outside the normal age group though it must take into consideration that the student has been taught outside of the normal age group.
+Parents should consider the implications of a child being taught out of the normal age group.
+A school to which the child transfers is not obliged to teach outside the normal age group though it must take into consideration that the child has been taught outside of the normal age group.